 - Resume Reviews

 - Mock Interviews

 The center also maintains DuqCareerLink, an online system that provides a listing of all recruiting events as well as mock interview modules, sample resumes and tip sheets.
-The Career Services Center also provides access to companies and organizations through Job Fairs and on-campus recruiting activities.
+The center also provides access to companies and organizations through Job Fairs and on-campus recruiting activities.

 As a Duquesne alum, you have full access to the center's resources and services throughout your career!